thewca/worldcubeassociation.org/style-guide.md

 - "Record" a result instead of "write down".
 - "Thus" instead of "thereby".
 - "Discretion" (of the delegate) instead of "consent".
+- "at the discretion of the Delegate/judge" instead of "at the Delegate's/judge's discretion"
 - "State" (of a puzzle) instead of "position".
 - "Allot" (a maximum number of attempts) instead of "give".
 - "Choose" instead of "decide".